Our world has changed dramatically, almost unnoticed.

 The solution is obvious.

-Each team member asks themselves: What is my mission for today, for the week, etc. and my role in the longer term?
+Every team member asks themselves: What is my mission for today, for the week, etc. and my role in the longer term?
 How does optimal collaboration work?
 What is the goal for me or my team?
 What should I decide, what can I decide and am I trusted in my decisions?
-What is the current degree of fulfillment in the project and where are the biggest levers?
+What is the current level of fulfillment in the project and where are the biggest levers?

 These recurring questions must always be answered clearly and unambiguously so that the team can complete the actual tasks.